mongodb/laravel-mongodb/README.md

     $users = DB::collection('users')->get();
     $user = DB::collection('users')->where('name', 'John')->first();

-If you did not change your default dabatase connection, you will need to specify it when querying.
+If you did not change your default database connection, you will need to specify it when querying.

     $user = DB::connection('mongodb')->collection('users')->get();